robotframework/robotframework/doc/python/PythonTutorial.rst

 ------------

 * This is self learning material for `Python language`_.
-The target is to learn enough Python to be able to learn how to create test libraries for `Robot Framework`_.
+The target is to learn enough Python to be able to start creating test libraries for `Robot Framework`_.

 * Earlier programming experience is expected but not absolutely